cran-task-views/Omics/Omics.md

-    clustering of short time-course or dose-response microarray gene expressions. `r pkg("OptCirClust")` performs clustering for circular data (like circular DNA or RNA molecules) and `r pkg("adjclust")` performs constrained clustering well adapted to genomic constraints.
+    clustering of short time-course or dose-response microarray gene expressions. `r pkg("OptCirClust")` performs clustering for circular data (like circular DNA or RNA molecules) and `r pkg("adjclust")` performs constrained clustering adapted to genomic constraints.
 The latter includes a wrapper for Hi-C datasets.

 #### Visualization